AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/loyaltyId_primary_identity.png)

+>[!NOTE]
+>
+>For more information on standard namespaces and their definitions, see the [Identity Service documentation](../../identity-service/namespaces.md#standard).

 Now all data ingested into the "[!DNL loyaltyId]" field will be used to help identify that individual and stitch together a single view of that customer.

 >[!NOTE]
 >
 >Once a schema field has been set as the primary identity, you will receive an error message if you later attempt to set another field in the schema as the primary.
 Each schema may contain only one primary identity field.

-To learn more about working with identities in [!DNL Experience Platform], please review the [!DNL Identity Service](../../identity-service/home.md) documentation.
+As an alternative to defining identity fields within the structure of the schema itself, you can also use an `identityMap` field to contain identity information.
+See the section on `identityMap` in the [basics of schema composition guide](../schema/composition.md) for more information.
+To learn more about working with identities in [!DNL Experience Platform] in general, please review the [!DNL Identity Service](../../identity-service/home.md) documentation.

 ## Enable the schema for use in [!DNL Real-time Customer Profile] {#profile}